SrivatsaMG/letsdoo/README.md

 ## Live Demo

-You can check out the live demo of the Todo List web app [here](https://letsdoo.netlify.app/)).
+You can check out the live demo of the letsdoo web app [here](https://letsdoo.netlify.app/)).

 ## Screenshots